crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 Escape sequences and interpolation still work the same way.

-!!! tip
-    You can find more info on alternative delimiters in the [string literal reference](../../syntax_and_semantics/literals/string.md#percent-string-literals).
+TIP: You can find more info on alternative delimiters in the [string literal reference](../../syntax_and_semantics/literals/string.md#percent-string-literals).

 ## Unicode